 I’ve been a member of the CF10 Arms Park Rugby Trust working party since the first open meeting where we secured a vote to form officially and ever since have been actively involved in helping setup the Trust.

-I am part of the team cataloguing heritage items at Cardiff Arms Park, for the new museum, and am responsible for managing the online database.
-Whilst helping with this process I have come to realise how important our heritage is and as such the history and heritage of Cardiff Rugby has become very important to me.
+I am a member of the Cardiff Athletic Club heritage group and run the Cardiff Rugby Museum website.
+The history and heritage of Cardiff Rugby has become very important to me.
 The history of our club, in rugby terms, is of worldwide importance, through the CF10 Rugby Trust I will help to preserve our history and heritage.

 I was immediately attracted to the aims and goals of CF10 Rugby Trust and joined up as soon as I saw the link to the website.
 I love the experience of watching rugby at the Arms Park, meeting up with friends and getting to know fellow season ticket holders sat in my little bit of the South Stand.
 Nothing really beats the experience of watching live rugby, even when the team aren’t playing well.
 The banter and camaraderie of fellow supporters keeps me going through the freezing cold, pouring rain and endless knock-ons.